conradchelsea/UFOs/README.md

 - The most popular "shape" was light.

 ## Challenge Overview
 While the subject matter is interesting, the data set was quite small.
-I think we would require more information to make any definitive calls about UFOs.
+I think we would require several years of data to make any definitive calls about UFOs.

 ![Screen Shot 2020-12-09 at 7 15 41 PM](https://user-images.githubusercontent.com/71476009/101711098-7f2b2880-3a58-11eb-932b-ad4cbcac5b6d.png)